 In Kennedy v.
 Bremerton Sch.
 Dist., 869 F.3d 813 (9th Cir.
 2017), the Ninth Circuit held that a public high school football coach spoke as a public employee, and not as a private citizen, when he prayed on the fifty-yard line in view of students and parents immediately after high school football games.
-As explained by the Ninth Circuit, the football coach's job was multi-faceted, but among other things "it entailed both teaching and serving as a role model and moral exemplar.
+As explained by the Ninth Circuit, the football coach's job was multifaceted, but among other things "it entailed both teaching and serving as a role model and moral exemplar.
 When acting in an official capacity in the presence of students and spectators, [the football coach] was also responsible for communicating the District's perspective on appropriate behavior through the example set by his own conduct."
 Id. at 827; see also Kennedy v.
 Bremerton Sch.
 Dist., 991 F.3d 1004, 1015 (9th Cir.
 2021) (reaffirming holding).

 See also Moonin v.
 Tice, 868 F.3d 853 (9th Cir.
 2017) (holding prior restraint prohibiting highway patrol officers from speaking about controversial canine drug interdiction program with anyone outside of law enforcement violates First Amendment); Barone v.
 City of Springfield, 902 F.3d 1091, 1101-06 (9th Cir.
-2018) (holding that prior restraint prohibiting police officer from speaking or writing "anything of a disparaging or negative manner related to the Department/Organization/City of Springfield or its Employees" violated First Amendment).
+2018) (holding that prior restraint prohibiting police officer from speaking or writing "anything of a disparaging or negative manner related to the Department/Organization/City of Springfield or its Employees" violated First Amendment); Ohlson v.
+Brady, 9 F.4th 1156 (9th Cir.
+2021) (concluding that forensic scientist who testified in court as part of his job duties spoke as employee rather than private citizen entitled to First Amendment protection).

-9.11 PARTICULAR RIGHTS-FIRST AMENDMENT-"CITIZEN" PLAINTIFF
+9.11 Particular Rights-First Amendment- "Citizen" Plaintiff